-The second source of gains from trade appears after the groundbreaking works of Melitz (2003) and Bernard, Eaton, Jensen and Kortum (2003) dubbed as "New New Trade Theory".
-The main result of this new line of literature is that in the face of declining trade costs, in narrowly defined industries, while highproductivity firms grow and export, low-productivity firms shrink and leave the market altogether.
+The second source of gains from trade appears after the groundbreaking works of Melitz (2003) and Bernard et al. (2003) dubbed as "New New Trade Theory".
+The main result of this new line of literature is that in the face of declining trade costs, in narrowly defined industries, while high-productivity firms grow and export, low-productivity firms shrink and leave the market altogether.
 In other words, through a reallocation of resources within an industry the overall efficiency of the industry increases and that is gains from trade.